mixxxdj/manual/source/chapters/user_interface.rst

 **Head volume Knob**
   This button adjusts your headphone volume.
-You can adjust the volume of a single deck's signal you listening to in the headphones with the :ref:`Gain <interface-eq-gain>` knob.
+You can adjust the volume of a single deck's signal you are listening to in the headphones with the :ref:`Gain <interface-eq-gain>` knob.

 **Balance Knob**